-This description of the notes relates to the 83/4% senior notes due 2013 (the "Notes") of CCO Holdings, LLC and CCO Holdings Capital Corp.
-In this section, we refer to CCO Holdings, LLC and CCO Holdings Capital Corp., which are the co-obligors with respect to the Notes, as the Issuers, and we sometimes refer to them each as an "Issuer."
-We may also refer to CCO Holdings, LLC as "CCO Holdings."
-You can find the definitions of certain terms used in this description under the subheading "- Certain Definitions."
+We refer, in this Description of CIH Notes, to CCH I Holdings, LLC and CCH I Holdings Capital Corp., which are the co-obligors with respect to the CIH Notes, as the "Issuers," and we sometimes refer to them each as an "Issuer."
+We may also refer to CCH I Holdings, LLC as "CIH."
+You can find the definitions of certain terms used in this description under the subheading "Certain Definitions."
+Throughout this description of notes, the term "principal amount" with respect to CIH Notes refers to the principal amount at maturity of such CIH Notes.

-The original Notes were, and the new Notes will be, issued pursuant to a supplemental indenture under the indenture dated November 10, 2003 (as supplemented, the "Indenture"), between the Issuers and Wells Fargo Bank, N.A., as trustee.
-The original Notes were issued in a private transaction that was not subject to the registration requirements of the Securities Act of 1933.
-See "Plan of Distribution."
-The terms of the Notes include those stated in the Indenture and those made part of the Indenture by reference to the Trust Indenture Act of 1939.
+The six series of outstanding CIH Notes were issued under, and the new CIH Notes will be issued pursuant to a supplement to, a single indenture (the "CIH Indenture") among the Issuers, the Parent Guarantor and The Bank of New York Trust Company, NA, as trustee.
+The CIH Indenture governs both any outstanding CIH notes and the new CIH notes offered hereby of the relevant series and all notes outstanding thereunder will be treated as one class of securities thereunder.
+The terms of the CIH Notes will include those stated in the CIH Indenture and those made part of the CIH Indenture by reference to the Trust Indenture Act of 1939.